-Awakening - a Last Hero book
+Awakening - a Last Hero Story

 Last Hero Book Cover

-Chapter 1 Awakening
+Chapter 1: Awakening

-Blue, green and pink melted together and nothing seemed to make sense.
+A blur of blue, green and pink melted together and nothing seemed to make sense.
 He blinked his eyes hard several times trying to focus on the haze of colors.
 His eyes felt sore and focusing them proved difficult.
 Soon enough however, the colors began to separate in blotches, then distinct patterns.
-He blinked hard again, finally making out the sky with a plain of thick grass beneath being dotted with a myriad of daisies.
+He blinked hard again, finally making out the sky with a plain of thick grass beneath, dotted with myriad of daisies.

 A deep fear crawled through him as he wondered aloud, "Who am I?"